CO-B1: Non-Covered Visits

 How to Prevent CO-B1

-- Verify insurance coverage and check remaining benefit limits for the specific visit type before scheduling appointments
+- Verify insurance coverage and benefit limits before scheduling appointments

-- Stay current with payer policy changes regarding covered visit types and benefit limitations
+- Stay current with payer policy updates regarding covered visit types

 Also Filed As